Part 1 – STORYTELLING AND NON-FICTION IN COMICS (Jan Baetens; intensive seminar: 27 Feb- 4 March 2020, 10 am – 2 pm, room 8.2)

 The aim of the seminar is threefold: 1) to historicize the place and function of nonfiction in the medium of comics as a whole, 2) to examine the theory and criticism of the field in light of other theories of nonfiction and documentary (starting with the classic studies by John Grierson and Brian Winston in film studies), 3) to close-read and compare a selection of major nonfictional comics from different backgrounds, languages and periods.

-Part 2 – RECORDING LIFE AS PERFORMATIVE AND TRANSFORMATIVE PRACTICE (Anneleen Masschelein; intensive seminar: 25-31 March 2020)
+Part 2 – RECORDING LIFE AS PERFORMATIVE AND TRANSFORMATIVE PRACTICE (Anneleen Masschelein; intensive seminar: 7-12 May 2020 (Zoom meeting)

 In this seminar we will look at the practice of recording life in a number of contemporary novels, by female and queer authors like Maggie Nelson, Deborah Levy and Rachel Cusk, as well as earlier authors like Maggie Nelson and Rebecca Szolnit.
 We will compare these projects to practices in the visual arts, such as those employed by Sophie Calle and performance artists like Carolee Schneeman, to the work of musician Patti Smith, and to certain forms of illness narratives.